 What order should I build the modules?

 Once you have your case sorted your first module should be the power supply.
 No module can work without a power supply so it makes sense to do this part first.
 Do not skimp on the power supply or the distribution system.
 Good quality power and cabling will save lots of time later on and will ensure your modular sounds good.
-The Oakley PSU is good quality, easy to build and safe option.
+The Oakley PSU is good quality, easy to build and a safe option.

 I would recommend the next module you should get is a VCO.
 On its own it is not much use but the oscillator will act as a signal source for all your other modules.